 Byobu - traditional Japanese folding screens.
 Often painted and decorated with gold leaf. byobu products

-Capsule Hotel - cheap accommodation often found near railway stations consisting of a small, almost coffin-like, space for sleeping and shared bathing facilities.
+Capsule Hotel - (aka cabin hotels or "pods") cheap accommodation often found near railway stations consisting of a small, almost coffin-like, space for sleeping and shared bathing facilities.

 Chanoyu - the artistic and aesthetic discipline of tea ceremony. tea ceremony products

 Chikan - 'pervert': a male groper or flasher, common on subway trains.
 Many municipalities now operate women-only carriages at rush hour to combat the practice.